 Credit card 101: Applying for a credit card as a college student

 Class is in session!
 As a college student, do you know the best way to get - and use - a credit card?
-It's ok if you're new to the world of credit: we're here to help.
+It's ok if you're new to the world of credit — we're here to help.
+In this article, we’ll cover:

 Benefits of credit cards for college students

-Credit cards can be a valuable tool for spending and budgeting - as long as you use your card responsibly.
-Spending recklessly on a credit card can cost you a lot in interest and may result in your credit score taking a hit.
+A credit card can be a valuable tool for spending and budgeting if you use your card responsibly.
+Spending recklessly on a credit card can lead to hefty interest charges and may result in your credit score taking a hit.

-If you commit to responsible credit behavior, a credit card delivers the following benefits:
+If you commit to responsible credit behavior, a credit card can offer the following benefits:

 Applying for a credit card as a college student